lsds/sgx-lkl/README.md

 sgx-lkl-disk create --size=100M --alpine="python" --copy=./my-python-root sgxlkl-disk.img
 # Run with
-sgx-lkl-run ./sgxlkl-disk.img /usr/bin/python /app/myapp.py
+sgx-lkl-run-oe --hw-debug ./sgxlkl-disk.img /usr/bin/python /app/myapp.py
 ```

 #### Creating Docker-based disk images

-`sgx-lkl-disk` can also build disk images from Dockerfiles with the `--docker`
+The `sgx-lkl-disk` tool can also build disk images from Dockerfiles with the `--docker`
 flag, e.g. when an application needs to be compiled manually.
 Note that SGX-LKL
 applications still need to be linked against musl libc, so a good starting
 point is an Alpine Docker base image.

-To build an SGX-LKL disk image from a
-Dockerfile, run:
+To build an SGX-LKL disk image from a Dockerfile, run:
 ```
 sgx-lkl-disk create --size=100M --docker=MyDockerfile sgxlkl-disk.img
 ```